All-Inclusive Resorts for Families: 2026 Costs and Picks

 Cancun and the Riviera Maya, Mexico

 The Cancun corridor has more family all-inclusive resorts at every price point than anywhere else, plus the cheapest direct flights.
 Looking for Cancun all-inclusive resorts with a kids club?
 Hyatt Ziva Cancun runs an age-grouped KidZ Club, Moon Palace Cancun bundles a water park with kids-stay-free dates, and Hilton Cancun keeps a teen lounge.
-Mid-range rates start around $220 to $450 per person per night (Expedia, July 2026).
+Mid-range rates start around $220 to $450 per person per night (as of July 2026, source: Expedia).

 Punta Cana, Dominican Republic